Retropikzel/compile-r7rs/README.md

     implement this onto implementations myself
     - This might not be as important, but it would be nice to go towards SRFI-138 conformaty
+- Environment variable to force the target operating system
+    - Since for example for interpreters the program produces .bat file with command to run the interpreter "cross compiling" is easy.

 ## Dependencies
 <a name="#dependencies"></a>